Alosha series

 Alosha is a series of young adult fantasy novels by Christopher Pike.
-The first book in the series, Alosha, was released in 2004 through Tor Teen and follows a young girl that discovers that she must stop a threat that could destroy the Earth.
+The first book in the series, Alosha, was released in 2004 through Tor Teen and follows a young girl who discovers that she must stop a threat that could destroy the Earth.

 Synopsis

 Ali Warner was an average teenager until a hike near her house has her falling headfirst into a plan to stop a group of elementals from destroying the world.
 She's surprised to find that she is the one who must stop the group and that she's far more than what she initially seems to be.
 Everything ultimately depends on her and her friends' ability to find and claim a powerful talisman called the Yanti.